developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D. **Start the app.**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;E. **Add a delay** (minimum of 5 seconds) to allow time for the app to be ready to accept the configurations before implementing the StageNow configuration profile. <br><br>

 For part C, the client app certificate must be extracted.
-Perform the steps in section **Extract Client App Certificate** below before proceeding.<br><br>
+Perform the steps in section **Extract Client App Certificate** below before proceeding.

-**To create a StageNow installation profile:**
+<p>To create a StageNow installation profile:</p>

 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a host computer.
 2. In the StageNow home screen, click **Create New Profile** from the left menu.